mario-gellrich-zhaw/scientific_programming_workshop/README.md

 ## 3. Define Frontend Requirements

-- HTML template: Ensure index.html contains fields for input and output.
-- HTML template: Ensure index.html displays the required data.
+- Ensure index.html contains:
+  - a field for user inputs (prompts)
+  - a field to display the AI-generated Python code
+  - a field to display AI-generated explanations about the Python code.
+  - a field to display the output of the executed Python code (text or grapic).
 - Styling: Confirm styles.css covers layout and UI elements.

 **Outcome:** Frontend structure aligned with backend needs.